scottrsm/LatLon.jl/docs/src/index.md

 # LatLon.jl Documentation

 # Overview
-This module computes geo-distances between points and sets.
+This module computes geo-distances between points and between sets.
-In addition, can also retrieve geo-data from NASA XML files.
+Also provided are retrieve functions for geo-data from NASA via KML files.

 The distance functions can be applied to the data from the geo-data from NASA files.
 However, it should be noted that the distance functions assume a perfect sphere and do not, for instance, correct for the *polar